Lauren Lopez

+Early life and education

+Lopez was born and raised in the suburbs of Michigan.
+She attended the University of Michigan, where she graduated in 2009 from the BFA acting program.

 Career

 Lopez first entered the public eye for her performance as Draco Malfoy in A Very Potter Musical, a parody musical performed by University of Michigan students in 2009.
 Shortly afterward, the group formally organized as Team StarKid, and Lopez remained with group both as an actor and as a company manager.
 She joined the company for their SPACE and Apocalyptour tours in 2011 and 2012 respectively.
-She has remained involved in the group through 2025.
+She has remained involved in the group through 2026.

-A clip of Lopez's 2016 performance as Zazzalil in Firebringer has become a meme on the internet.
+At the 2017 Hollywood Fringe Festival, Lopez took part in the all-female production of Shakespeare's The Tempest with the Say Yes Collective.
+In 2022, Lopez performed in a production at the Edinburgh Fringe Festival – Lottie Plachett Took A Hatchet, written by Justin Elizabeth Sayre.

 In October 2023, Lopez joined Darren Criss as a special guest for his concert at the London Palladium, Darren Criss in Concert.
-She performed as part of StarKid's London Palladium concert in May 2024.
+She performed as part of StarKid's London Palladium concert in May 2024, marking StarKid's UK debut.

+In May 2026, Lopez reprised her role as Emma Perkins et al in the West End production of The Guy Who Didn't Like Musicals.
+In addition to acting, she was the director of the production, which ran from 14-30 May at the Apollo Theatre.

 Personal life

 Lopez owns a dog named Diane whom she adopted in 2016.

 In 2020, Lopez announced her engagement and then-eight year relationship with fellow StarKid Productions member Joey Richter.
-They married in 2023.
+They married in 2023 and currently reside in Los Angeles.

+In popular culture

+A clip of Lopez's 2016 performance as Zazzalil singing “We Got Work to Do” in Firebringer became an internet meme.